wwwmaster1/JamBot/README.md

 ## Instructions

 1. Get a Token from https://meeiot.org/?p=start.php
-2. Fork this REPO and fill in the token value.
+2. Clone this REPO and fill in the token value on the basic HTML page (or any controller page).

 Suggested: